-On March 12, 2018, an unidentified man attacked KGTV 10News San Diego news reporter Bree Steffen and photographer Mike Gold, while Steffen was in the middle of a live shot.
+On March 12, 2018, an unidentified man attacked KGTV 10News San Diego news reporter Bree Steffen and photographer Mike Gold while they were in the middle of a live shot.

 Video of the attack, published on KGTV’s YouTube page, shows Steffen stopping mid-sentence and rushing out of the frame, to avoid a man who lunges toward her.
 The man, who briefly appears on the video, then knocks the camera to the ground.

-“The man’s motive is unclear, but it was unrelated to the content of the story,” the network wrote in a Facebook post.
-“Police were called and are now handling the matter.”
+“While the man’s motive is unclear, the incident was not related to the content of the story,” the network reported.
+“Authorities were contacted and are handling the matter.”

-On arch 14, Steffen published an update about the attack on Facebook.
+On March 14, Steffen published an update about the attack on Facebook.

 “I’ve never been in a fight before in my life; however, I have a right to defend myself,” she wrote.
 “When I saw this man running full-speed at me with his arms outstretched, fight-or-flight kicked in.
 I’m glad police know who he is.
 I’m still very sore but our camera is now fixed, so my photographer Mike is happy!”